 The role of the DSL and Deputy DSL is to oversee and ensure that the Foundation’s Safeguarding Adults at Risk policy is fully implemented.
 The deputy will be available to support or cover for the DSL.
 They will also handle any complaints or allegations against the DSL if appropriate.

-This policy is reviewed by the MCF’s Board of Trustees on an annual basis
+This policy is reviewed by Masonic Charitable Foundation’s Board of Trustees on an annual basis.

 Next review / update due: November 2023